gemc/docs/webPage/source/contributing.rst

 Feel free to ask
 ----------------

-So let's say that you have an idea for a great feature.
+So let's say that you thought of a great feature.
 It's a good idea to open an issue describing the feature and its implementation and ask the code's developers.
 If they agree, go for it!
 They might even have some good suggestions for changes or additions to the feature as well.